Chefee Shark Tank Update – Shark Tank Season 15

 Funding (Pre-Shark Tank) | $500,000 |

-Read more about Chefee Robotics at the Shark Tank Blogs.
+Read more details about Chefee Robotics on the Shark Tank Blog.

 What Makes Chefee Unique?